fh2019ustc/DocTr-Plus/README.md

 🚀 **Exciting update!
-We have created a demo for our paper, showcasing the genric rectification capabilities of our method.
+We have created a demo for our paper, showcasing the generic rectification capabilities of our method.
 [Check it out here!](https://doctrp.docscanner.top/)**

 🔥 **Good news!
 Our new work exhibits state-of-the-art performances on the [DocUNet Benchmark](https://www3.cs.stonybrook.edu/~cvl/docunet.html) dataset: